 My main reservation continues to be the relatively superficial assessment of the performance of the method under the null hypothesis.
 The authors have evaluated this issue now, but there is only one sentence in the manuscript: "Empirical type I error estimates are constantly zero for all tested scenarios, assuring that there is no inflation of the test statistic in the presence of within-gene recombination, strong inter-marker LD or missing genotype data."
 This statement is unlikely to be true.
 What is likely the case is that the authors did not conduct sufficiently many replicates to estimate the false positive rate reliably.
 Yes, at a LOD of 3.3, when conducting 500 null replicates it is likely that not a single significant test will be observed, leading to a numerical estimate of 0 for the false positive rate.

 We agree with the reviewer that many more null replicates should be used.
 In the revised manuscript we increased the replicates to 2,000,000 to evaluate type I error of our method.
 We also improved the modeling of recombination events by using the recombination rates obtained from the Hapmap recombination rates and hotspots database.
-The update led to a more reliable numerical estimate of type I error rate ( , 95% CI: ), demonstrating that type I error is well controlled at required level (HLOD of 3.6 corresponds to a p-value of ).
+The update led to a more reliable numerical estimate of type I error rate ( , 95% CI: ), demonstrating that type I error is well controlled, and even conservative, at a required level (HLOD of 3.6 corresponds to a p-value of ).
 Additionally we have included Figure S1 showing the distribution of HLOD under the null as well as QQ plots under various scenarios.
 Changes to the article have been made on lines xxx – xxx.

 The problem with leaving it at that is that in reality it will be necessary to conduct genome-wide analysis, with its concomitant multitude of tests, and hence it is not trivial whether the false positive rate is along expectation or elevated.
 At the present time, we do not know the answer.
 At the very least, the authors could compare the obtained p-values under the null hypothesis to expectation, e.g. by generating QQ plots.

-We have generated QQ plots of test statistic under the null and we confirm that in the presence of recombination events and missing data the false positive rates are along expectation.
+We have generated QQ plots of test statistic under the null and we confirm that in the presence of recombination events and missing data the false positive rates are controlled.
 The plots are added to Figure S1.

 Table S1 is useless and could/should be omitted.